2022 Los Angeles Bike Riding Laws

 Although some cities in Los Angeles County do not allow bicyclists to ride on the sidewalk, others may limit that to only “business districts.”
 Business districts include buildings that are not used as single family homes.

 Bicycles have experienced a multitude of evolutions over the years, including various types of designs suited for certain activities and the installation of electrical motors.
+The state has also started to shift more focus and budget into making safe and efficient bike routes, we have documented the top Los Angeles bike routes here.
 Bicyclists may also add their own touch to alter their bicycles.
 Under California Vehicle Code 21201, alterations must meet these standards:

 |Bike Rules in Los Angeles|